Revised Summary of Regulatory Impact Statement - 6 NYCRR Part 570

 5. Local Government Mandates

-No recordkeeping, reporting, or other requirements not created by the LNG statute will be imposed on local governments by this rulemaking.
+No recordkeeping, reporting, or other requirements beyond what is required by the LNG statute would be imposed on local governments by this rulemaking.

-No paperwork is proposed other than as is required by the LNG statute.
-Applicants must submit completed applications to DEC.
-There are reporting obligations for releases of LNG which result in, or may reasonably be expected to result in, a fire or an explosion.
-These obligations are consistent with the legislative intent and do not cause any undue costs or burdens.
+Applicants must submit completed applications to DEC for a permit.
+In addition, there are record-keeping requirements and reporting obligations for spills of LNG of one gallon or more, or lesser amounts that result in a fire or explosion.
+These obligations are consistent with the legislative intent and would not cause any undue costs or burdens.

-At the State level, NYSDOT, NYSDPS, and OFPC have regulatory jurisdiction over certain aspects of the production, storage, transportation, and use of LNG.
+At the State level, NYSDOT, NYSDPS, NYSERDA and OFPC have regulatory jurisdiction over, and/or input into, certain aspects of the production, storage, transportation, and use of LNG.
 In drafting Part 570, DEC worked with all affected state agencies to minimize the impact of any duplication, overlap or conflict on the regulated community.

-No action: If Part 570 is not promulgated, DEC cannot issue permits for LNG facilities.
-Under a "no action" alternative, the economic, environmental, and energy benefits of these projects would be lost.
+If Part 570 is not promulgated, DEC cannot issue permits for LNG facilities.
+DEC has rejected this alternative because the LNG statute requires that DEC promulgate regulations to permit LNG facilities, and under a "no action" alternative, the economic, environmental, and energy benefits of these projects would be lost.

 9. Federal Standards